 There are two key entry points for vehicles:

-• For walks in the northern section of the park, take Farnell Ave turn off.
+- Take the Farnell Ave turn off for walks in the northern section of the park.
 This includes access to Audley, Bundeena, Wattamolla and Curracurong Falls.

 If you want to explore without a car, there are plenty of options for getting to the park on public transport.

-• Cronulla train station – The Bundeena Ferry departs from here for the Coast Track or Jibbon Loop
+- Cronulla train station – The Bundeena Ferry departs from Cronulla train station for the Coast Track or Jibbon Loop.

-Which Royal National Park walk should you do?
+Which walk in the Royal National Park should you do?

-We have been walking these tracks for over 30 years and, in that time, have covered most of the 150km of trails and tracks on offer.
-Recently we tried to buy a book on walks in the park and were told by the visitors centre they don’t exist.
+We have been walking these tracks for over 30 years.
+In that time, we have covered most of the 150km of trails and tracks on offer.
+Recently, we tried to buy a book on walks in the park and were told by the visitors centre they don’t exist.

 So let’s get you walking.
-As per the map above we have grouped the walks according to the part of the park they are located in.
+We have grouped the walks according to the part of the park they are located in, as per the map above.

 Dividing the park into sections

-This is an enormous park, 15,000 hectares to be exact, and you will need lots of visits to see it all.
+This park is enormous, 15,000 hectares to be exact, and you will need lots of visits to see it all.
 To make things easier, we have split the park into areas.

 For coastal walks